bernd-roth/ParkingTicket/README.md

                     you have to choose an interval that exceeds the duration parkingticket!

         Main menu:  Time:               15:17 !Always choose 2 minutes after 00, 15, 30, 45 minutes!

+### What happens if no answer of a successful booked parking ticket was received?
+Currently, the booking procedure will be stopped automatically.
+That means, if no answer is received within a defined time (this time will be set by yourself), the booking procedure will be stopped automatically.

 ### Pictures
 ![Screenshot_20220412-122236](https://user-images.githubusercontent.com/1835491/162941274-1c99cffc-852b-4b65-9f60-c0b56a415dc3.png)